 The computing giant has announced Google Cloud will be partnering with Ascension to provide hosting services for large amounts of health data from millions of patients across the US.

 The deal will also mark the beginning of Project Nightingale, Google's new initiative to try and bring AI and machine learning technology and healthcare closer together.

 - Amazon acquires telemedicine startup Health Navigator

-- Best Electronic Health Record (EHR) software of 2019
+- Best Electronic Health Record (EHR) software

 - These malicious apps could be a major threat to your health

 Details on Project Nightingale are still scarce, but Google has said it will work with Ascension (which operates across 21 US states) to source data that can be used to design smarter AI patient care software.

 The news, marks Google's biggest healthcare computing deal to date, was first revealed back in July as part of the company's expansion of Google Cloud's AI and machine learning tools.

 In a blog post (opens in new tab) concerning today's news, Google looked to clarify exactly what the deal would entail, following concern that the company was gaining access to personal health records.

 "Our work with Ascension is...a business arrangement to help a provider with the latest technology," Tariq Shaukat, President, Industry Products and Solutions, Google Cloud wrote.